jacklandrin/OnlySwitch/README.md

 Now, the Hide notch switch supports dynamic wallpaper, just the processing takes much longer time.
 ## About AirPods Switch

-I use classOfDevice(2360344) to check if a bluetooth device is Airpods Pro, but I'm not sure whether other AirPods modules are also 2360344, since I only have two AriPods Pros.
+I use classOfDevice(2360344) to check if a bluetooth device is Airpods Pro, but I'm not sure whether other AirPods modules are also 2360344, since I only have two AirPods Pros.
 If you are using AirPods 1~3, please tell me what the classOfDevice is.
-Or I can detect the count of battery value to check if AirPods(when count is 3, it's AirPods), like **AirPods Battery Monitor For MAC OS**.
+Or I can detect the count of battery value to check if AirPods (when count is 3, it's AirPods), like **AirPods Battery Monitor For MAC OS**.

 ## About Radio Player
 Radio Player supports m3u, acc stream, but without sound wave effect.
 If your Radio Player crashes, please send the crash log and stream url to me.
 You can close sound wave effect on Radio setting, and that player is AVPlayer, more stable.